Morfly/advanced-bottomsheet-compose/README.md

-# Configurable Bottom Sheet for Jetpack Compose & Material 3
+# Configurable Bottom Sheet for Compose